paritytech/ink-waterfall/README.md

 * They build the ink! examples using `cargo-contract`.
 * The resulting `.contract` file is deployed on a local `canvas-node` instance using the `canvas-ui`.
-* This is done by emulating browser interactions with the `canvas-ui` (such as clicking, uploading files, …).
+* This is done by emulating browser interactions in Firefox with the `canvas-ui` (such as clicking, uploading files, …).
 * After successful deployment some more browser interactions with the contract are emulated, in order to assert that the contract behaves as expected.